Key Takeaways

 A well-structured roadmap typically moves in three broad phases.
 Early phases focus on foundation and quick wins: retiring unused systems, rehosting applications off failing infrastructure, establishing cloud environments, clearing the most critical security debt.

+Middle phases tackle the harder re-architecture work on business-critical systems.
 Later phases focus on optimisation and enabling the AI and data use cases that couldn't run on the old architecture.

 Map dependencies before you sequence.
 Your legacy portfolio isn't a collection of independent systems.
 Applications share databases, exchange data through batch feeds, and call each other's APIs, often without documentation.
+Modernizing one system without understanding what depends on it is one of the most reliable ways to create failures nobody predicted.

 Design the parallel state upfront.
 At some point, both the legacy system and the modernized system will run simultaneously.
 Data needs to stay in sync.
 Users need a migration path.
 Rollback has to be possible until the new system has proven itself under real load.
 Don't treat this as something to figure out at go-live.
 Design it as part of the programme from the start.